 2.1.2.
-V{DD}/V{DDA} Power domain
+V{DD}/V{DDA} domain

-V{DD}/V{DDA} power domain supplies power to all areas except the backup domain.
-If V{DDA} is not equal to V{DD} , the voltage difference between the two is required to be no more than 300mV (the internal V{DDA} and V{DD} are connected by back-to-back diodes).
-To avoid noise, V{DDA} can be connected to V{DD} through an external filter circuit, and the corresponding V{SSA} is connected to V{SS} through a specific circuit (single-point grounding, through 0Ω resistors or magnetic beads, etc.).
+The V{DD} / V{DDA} power domain supplies power to all areas except the backup domain.
+If V{DDA} is not equal to V{DD} , the voltage difference between the two is required to be less than 300mV (the internal VDDA and VDD are connected by back-to-back diodes).
+To avoid noise, VDDA can be connected to VDD through an external filter circuit, and the corresponding VSSA can be connected to VSS through a specific circuit (single-point grounding, through 0Ω resistors or magnetic beads, etc.).

 In order to improve the conversion accuracy of the ADC, the independent power supply for V{DDA} can make the analog circuit achieve better characteristics.
-There is a V{REF} pin (2.6 $V{REF} \neq V{DDA}$, $V{REF} = V{SSA}$) for ADC independent power supply on the large package.
+There is a VREFP and VREFN pin (2.4 V \leq V{REFP} \leq V{DDA}, V{REFN}=V{SSA}) for ADC independent power supply on the large package.

-- 100 and more pin package chips contain V{REF+} and V{REF-}, V{REF+} can use an external reference power supply, or can be directly connected to V{DDA}, V{REF-} must be connected to V{SSA}. - 64 and less pin package chips do not have V{REF+} and V{REF-}, they are directly connected to V{DDA} and V{SSA} internally, and all analog modules are powered by V{DDA} (including ADC/DAC).
+- The package chips with 100 pins and more contain VREFP and VREFN.
+VREFP can use an external reference power supply, or can be directly connected to VDDA, and VREFN must be connected to VSSA. - The 64-pin package chip has no VREFP and VREFN, it is directly connected to VDDA and VSSA internally, and all analog modules are powered by VDDA (including ADC/DAC)